 Reasons behind infestations in guinea pigs are usually:

 - Infection from other guinea pigs.
-This is especially relevant when buying a new piggy from a pet store, as many sellers fail to identify a sick guinea pig and therefore don’t quarantine it, enabling the mite to spread among the rest of the herd.
+This is especially relevant when buying a new piggy from a pet store.
+Many sellers fail to identify a sick guinea pig and therefore don’t quarantine it.
+It can enable the mite to spread among the rest of the herd.

-- Unhygienic bedding or cage can harbor mites, especially if an infested guinea pig is or was there.
-Adult mites can feed of the guinea pig while living in all sorts of fabrics (carpet, bedding) – meaning that every place close to where the piggy lives, plays or runs has to be cleaned and treated for eggs and mites.
+- Unhygienic bedding or cage can harbor mites, especially if an infested guinea pig was present.
+Adult mites can feed of the guinea pig while living in all sorts of fabrics (carpet, bedding).
+It means that every place close to where the piggy lives, plays or runs has to be cleaned and treated for eggs and mites.

 - Having poor hygiene